 Microwave cupcakes were the obvious choice when browsing the site of my June Taste & Create partner, Tangerine’s Kitchen.
 Why not try microwave cupcakes?
-I have already made crockpot cupcakes and steamed cupcakes.

 Why Not Try Microwave Cupcakes?

 After making microwave cupcakes, I now have a good answer to the question, “Why not try microwave cupcakes?”